FOOD

-Moroccan Spices Used in Moroccan Cuisine
+Moroccan Spices Used In Moroccan Cuisine

 Moroccan cuisine is known for its exotic and flavorful aromas.
 These aromas are due in large part to the exciting range of spices used in many Moroccan dishes.
 Herbs and spices are very important in Moroccan cuisine, with each dish often requiring a unique blend of several different spices.